* * * B

 Solace is a crime drama/fantasy in which FBI agent Joe Merriwether (Jeffrey Dean “the Comedian” Morgan) is investigating a baffling serial killer with his partner Katherine Cowles (Abbie Cornish).
 He solicits the help of John Clancy (Anthony “Hannibal” Hopkins), a psychic he has worked with in the past.
 Clancy has been living in seclusion since the death of his daughter, and remains deeply disturbed by the experience.

-At first, you see Clancy’s ability in flashes, reminiscent of the power of Jonny Smith’s power in “The Dead Zone”.
+At first, you see Clancy’s ability in flashes, reminiscent of Jonny Smith’s power in “The Dead Zone”.
 As the film progresses, he begins to play a game of cat and mouse with the killer, and we see that, at his best, he is able to see possible futures like Cris Johnson in “Next”.
 The combination of a fantastic ability with a crime drama works well, and the plot goes through many twists and turns before ending in a satisfying conclusion that leaves you guessing what will happen next.

 Having revealed the premise, I won’t spoil the plot.
 Don’t read the description on Netflix, as they give away a main plot twist.
-This is not a happy film.
+Warning: This is not a happy film.
 It’s dark and disturbing in places.
 But if you’re looking for something halfway between Steven King and James Patterson, this one’s for you.